paulchyz/OCI_Streaming_Pipeline/README.md

 \
 <b>Clearing the JSON Collection</b>

-1. Navigate to Autonomous Data Warehouse Database Actions:
+1. Navigate to Autonomous Data Warehouse (ADW) Database Actions:
 	1. In your main OCI Console, navigate to the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 	2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 	3. Click on the hyperlinked Database object you created.